-You might be wondering about the big size range of the miniature Goldendoodle.
-The size of a mini is determined by the type of poodle that is used during breeding.
+You may have noticed there is large range of the mini Goldendoodle size.
+The size of the mini is determined, to a point, by the size of the poodle used in breeding.
 Both the mini poodle and toy poodle are used to breed mini Doodles.

-Mating a toy poodle with a Golden Retriever will result in a smaller dog but they will still be larger than a toy poodle.
+Mating a toy poodle with a Golden Retriever will result in a smaller dog than if you use a mini poodle.

-If you are looking for a smaller doodle you may want to also check out the Cockapoo and Cavapoo.
+If you are looking for a smaller doodle but are concerned with them being in proportion check out the Cockapoo and Cavapoo.
 Or maybe you want a bigger mini, then a Mini Bernedoodle may be a good choice

 5. Do Mini Goldendoodles shed?

-The answer to “Does a Miniature Golden doodle shed? is yes, but most shed very little.
+The answer to “Do Miniature Goldendoodles shed?” is yes, but most shed very little.
 It all depends on the genes that are passed down from the parents.